Kasme12/Photos48/README.md

 	- Open a photo to view; use zoom in/out/reset and the slider.
 	- Edit caption/tags; search tags or date from the Search screen.
 Double-click a result to open the photo.
 	- Remove Photo moves the file safely to a per-user `.trash` folder (if it was copied in).
+5. To test search by date range with stock images:
+	- The sample images in `./data` are dated **July 23, 2025** (based on file modification timestamps).
+	- Use the Search screen with date range 07/23/2025 to 07/23/2025 to find all stock photos.

 ## Storage & Folders